GeoStudios/Centurion/README.md

 If you want to contribute to this repository, you can make a pull request.
 If you change or add a file, add a comment of what it does, author name, @edited for last edited, and a @since for when it was first added.
 You can check what version Centurion on when you look at the version list.

+If you really want to help.
+Work on any TODOS: in anything beside the {Java.base}.
+That would be very helpful!

 ## Devlopers